Fun fact: you’re going to lose 96% of the people who visit your site today.

-Part 2: Getting Started with Google AdWords Remarketing, Step by Step
+Part 2: Getting Started with Google Ads Remarketing, Step by Step

 Tag Your Site for Remarketing

-Since Google is the biggest fish in the pond, I’ll show you how to set up remarketing with Google AdWords.
+Since Google is the biggest fish in the pond, I’ll show you how to set up remarketing with Google Ads (formerly called Google AdWords).

 First, just a heads-up that most businesses can use remarketing -- but not all.
 For example, alcohol, gambling, and most medical devices and procedures are not allowed.
 You can see the full list of restrictions in Google’s personalized advertising policy.